BSalita/SH_Bidding/Roadmap.md

    - Reduction in errors or inconsistencies in the bidding table.
    - Number of community-contributed and validated entries integrated.

-By adhering to this roadmap, we aim to create a robust, superhuman-level bidding system that sets a new standard in contract bridge strategy.
+By adhering to this roadmap, we aim to create a robust, superhuman-level bidding system that sets a new standard in contract bridge bidding strategy.